indgy/refind-bsd-black/README.md

 `mount -t msdosfs /dev/ada0p1 /mnt`

-Copy the refind-bsd-theme folder to your efi partition
+Make the theme folder and copy the refind-bsd-theme folder to your efi partition

-`cp ./refind-bsd-black /mnt/efi`
+`mkdir /mnt/efi/boot/themes ;; cp ./refind-bsd-black /mnt/efi/boot/themes`

 Edit your `refind.conf` to reference the theme (assuming your refind folder is named `boot`)

 `edit /mnt/efi/boot/refind.conf`

+It should contain a single include line:

+`include themes/refind-bsd-black/theme.conf`

 #### Attributions: